 iRODS Access Tickets

 The Sample Sheets application allows you to create iRODS access tickets.
-The tickets enable read-only access to specific collections in a project’s sample data repository without the need for a login or project membership.
-This can be used to provide URLs for simple links to iRODS collections for e.g. enabling access to SODAR data from other software.
+The tickets enable read-only access to specific collections or data objects in a project’s sample data repository without the need for a login or project membership.
+This can be used to provide URLs for simple links to iRODS files for e.g. enabling access to SODAR data from other software.

 Warning